Gitchegumi/next-website/public/content/what-we-do/portfolios.md

-## AI2C Portfolios
+## Project Portfolios

-The AI2C Incubator task organizes their personnel for minimum viable product (MVP) development into the following project portfolios:
+This incubator organizes its teams around the development of minimum viable products (MVPs) through the following focused project portfolios: